You are currently viewing Prostate Cancer in Singapore

 • Change in bowel habits

-• If you experience any of these symptoms, contact our doctor now for an appointment.
+• If you experience any of these symptoms, please see a doctor now for an appointment.

 Blood test to check possible prostate cancer.
 Please noted that total PSA can be high in different prostate diseases, including infection or enlargement in size.